avimehenwal/avimehenwal.in/content/blog/fish-shell.md

 - eval
 ---

+process substitution
+: is a form of *inter-process communication* that allows the input or output of a command to appear as a *file*.
+* The command is substituted in-line, where a file name would normally occur, by the command shell.

 ### How to test if a variable (env) is set or not [^1]

 1. `set -q var` (note the missing "$" - this uses the variable name) can be used to check if a variable has been set.